questdb/questdb.io/docs/reference/command-line-options.md

 </Tabs>

-### Install
+### Install (Windows)

 `install` - installs the Windows QuestDB service.
-It will start automatically at startup.
-This command is only available on Windows.
+The service will start automatically at startup.

 ```shell
 questdb.exe install
 ```

-### Remove
+### Remove (Windows)

 `remove` - removes the Windows QuestDB service.
 It will no longer start at startup.
-This command is only available on Windows.

 ```shell
 questdb.exe remove
 ```

-## Use interactively (Windows)
+## Interactive session (Windows)

 You can start QuestDB interactively by running `questdb.exe`.

-### Behaviour

 This will launch QuestDB interactively in the active `Shell` window.
 QuestDB will be stopped when the Shell is closed.

 ### Default root directory